-The West Cairo prosecutor’s office issued 15-day detention renewal orders on December 20 for the commissioned officer and three enlisted officers being investigated on suspicion of torturing and killing cart driver Magdy Makeen in Cairo’s Amereya Police Station last month.
+The West Cairo prosecutor’s office issued 15-day detention renewal orders on December 20 for the commissioned officer and three enlisted officers being investigated on suspicion of torturing and killing cart driver Magdy Makeen in Cairo’s Ameereya Police Station last month.

 Six other enlisted officers who have been implicated in the case were released on bail on the same day, pending the completion of investigations.

 Captain Karim Magdy and the three other officers who remain in custody have been accused of torturing Makeen to death, inflicting severe bodily harm and actions willfully detrimental to their place of work.

 According to Hany Girguis, the nephew of Makeen, his uncle and two other men, Mohsen Zaky and Mahmoud al-Araby, were running an errand for work on November 13 when their cart hit an Ameereya Police Station truck.
 The truck chased the men’s cart and overturned it, after which 10 police officers beat the three men and dragged them through the street.